 Discover where land meet sea on a Cornwall Day Trip!
 The ancient Celtic kingdom of Cornwall in the southwest of England has wild coastlines and breathtaking beaches – You’ll want to check your GPS to ensure your not in Greece or Australia!
-This proud peninsula packs well above its weight in terms of things to do, but if you can only manage one day I’ve put together a list of things to do on a Cornwall Day Trip.
+This proud peninsula packs well above its weight in terms of things to do in Cornwall, but if you can only manage one day and don’t want to break the bank visiting I’ve put together a list of things to do on a Cornwall on a budget!
 Trust me though, you will be begging for more!
 Cornwall’s hallmarks of fishing, farming and mining have long gone and now tourism is the number one game, luckily it has all the right cards.
 Deserted beaches, cultural hubs, arts and history … Take time to unwind here, enjoy the day and know you will be back for more!

 Visit the iconic Wheal Coates mine which is found next to the stunning Chapel Porth beach.
 Trust me, with the right weather its hard to believe your not in Australia!
 Open from 1802 until its closure in 1889 Wheal Coates Tin Mine is part of the Cornwall and West Devon Mining Landscape, a UNESCO site and an important part of the United Kingdoms Industrial history.
 The site features derelict engines houses and furnaces tucked up tight against the windswept coastline.
 Amazing vista’s in all directions and there is a coastal walk so your visit can be as long or as short as you like.
 Not to be missed.

 Interested in more UNESCO Sites you have never heard about?
 Check out these Top Ten Non Touristy UNESCO Sites (that you have never heard of!)

 Swim In The Blue Bliss Of Porthchapel Beach